geoffreysessums/devcamper-api/README.md

 ## Description

-A RESTful API Bootcamp directory app built with Node.js, Express.js, MongoDB, and more.
+A RESTful API bootcamp directory app built with Node.js, Express.js, MongoDB, and more.

 ## Environment Variables